ilhanmaghriby/country-insight/README.md

 ## Available Features

-- **Country List**: Displays a list of countries with basic information such as name, capital, currency, and language.
+- **Country List**: Displays a list of countries with basic information such as name, capital, currency, language, and continent.
 - **AI Interaction**: Users can click on a country and ask the AI assistant for more detailed information.
 - **User Authentication**: Users can log in with Google using Supabase authentication.
 - **Responsive Design**: The application is designed to adapt to various screen sizes.